the-chosen-one/Ed-Fi-REST-SDK/README.md

 The following are known issues for the SDK generator.

 * No support for async calls yet.
-* Generating from the "other" section does not currently work.

 ###Instructions on Generating an Ed-Fi REST SDK